DarkAtra/darkatra.dev/_posts/2026-06-27-jetbrains-idea-plugin-for-sage-ini-files.md

 For now, though, I'm already happy with the result.
 Editing Sage Engine INI files in IntelliJ IDEA feels much nicer than before, and that was exactly the goal.

-If this blog post sparked your interest, feel free to try it out - the [source code is available on GitHub](https://github.com/DarkAtra/bfme2-idea-plugin) and the plugin should soon be available for [download on the Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/32514-sage-engine-ini).
+If this blog post sparked your interest, feel free to try it out - the [source code is available on GitHub](https://github.com/DarkAtra/bfme2-idea-plugin).

+<iframe width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/32514"></iframe>